Eugenics And Reproduction Licenses FAQs

 Read More: Philosophy of Race FAQs.

-2. Most traits are polygenic and non-Mendelian, so it’s difficult to precisely measure whether genes have positive or negative effects on the human genome.
+- Most traits are polygenic and non-Mendelian, so it’s difficult to precisely measure whether genes have positive or negative effects on the human genome.
+By contrast, it’s much easier to determine whether individual people are net positives or net negatives to society.

 By contrast, this reasonable set of requirements would create a healthy population with plenty of desirable genetic diversity, aside from traits that make people prone to be less cooperative, less intelligent, less productive, more violent, etc. We want our population to have enough genetic diversity so that an unpredictable change to the environmental circumstances will ensure that our population will be able to adapt to the changing circumstances.